MissouriMRR/docs/subteams/vision/yolo_ml/yolo.md

 ### Using the Trained Model

 The new model can be loaded, once it has been saved as a `.pt` file.
-Then the model can be passed an image (can be passed as a numpy array or image path).
+Then the model can be passed an image; either as a numpy array or image path.
 The `save=True` and `save_txt=True` kwargs can be passed to the `predict()` function to have more verbose output saved to files in the project directory.

 ```python
 from ultralytics import YOLO